AndreasOpedal/cilsg/submission/README.md

 However, if executing the base models is too time-consuming, it is sufficient to run only the `Ensemble` model as instructed above, as we already make available the predictions of the base models.

-**Note**: because of our algorithms deal with random quantities, results may not be exactly the same.
-This is especially true for the `VAE` algorithm.
+**Note**: results for the `VAE` algorithm may vary, even if the random seed is set.
+This is because of PyTorch and the fact that it is difficult to set it for the GPU.